drwilly/redo/README.md

 # Changes to djb's original design
 ## The "\_" wildcard
 djb intended the string "default" to be used as a wildcard string, e.g. "default.o.do" when looking for dofiles.
-This implemenation uses both "default" and "\_" (preferring the latter), e.g. "\_.o.do"
+This implementation uses both "default" and "\_" (preferring the latter), e.g. "\_.o.do"
 ## Dependencies
 djb mentions three different kinds of dependencies: source-, target- and absent-files.
-This implemenation additionally uses "virtual" in it's prereqs to indicate targets that do not produce output.
+This implementation additionally uses "virtual" in its prereqs to indicate targets that do not produce output.

 # credits
 ## djb